 - Select the Quantity-dependent Routing check box in the Item - Production (tiipd0101m000) session. - Enter the routing codes in the Item - Routings (tirou1101m000) session.
 Enter the maximum quantity for which a routing is valid in the Up to Quantity field.

-If multisite functionality is activated, the routings available may vary per site.
+If multisite functionality is activated, the routings available may vary per site on job shop bill of material selected.
 Differences in routings have impact on the standard cost calculation.

 Default routing